Skip to main content

 Import questions

-Upload the Excel, PDF, or Word query document you received.
+Upload the Excel, PDF, or Word query document you received, keeping the external query numbers intact.

 3